 Milan Fashion Week

 Chiara Nasti describes Milan Fashion Week as "for sure the best event in Italy in matter of fashion, absolutely... [it has] an impact on the entire fashion system."
-Julie agrees, noting that "Milan always seems to deliver glamor...brands such as Versace and Pucci still have that wow factor that the Italians are so renowned for."
+Julie agrees, noting that "Milan always seems to deliver glamour...brands such as Versace and Pucci still have that wow factor that the Italians are so renowned for."
 One thing that makes Milan Fashion Week particularly special is the huge roster of Italian designer labels that show up to show off their most creative pieces.
 Expect to see the following big names: Fendi, Versace, Gucci, Armani, Dolce & Gabbana, Roberto Cavalli, and Ferragamo… and the list goes on!
-Keep your eyes peeled for their extravagant shows at this year's autumn/winter event.
+Keep your eyes peeled for their extravagant shows at this year's event.
 Most of the shows and events are industry-exclusive (reserved for buyers and press interested in covering the events), but even if you can’t get into the official shows, there are after parties and the city is truly buzzing during the event week.
 So, why not head to Milan for a city trip?
+Check out the schedule to learn which events are open to the public.

 Fashion is as good an excuse as any for a weekend trip!
 Many iconic locations throughout the city are transformed during the event, including the Royal Palace (Palazzo Reale) and The Palazzo Serbelloni.
 So take the opportunity to enjoy the sights from a whole new angle as the city becomes even more of a fashion lover's dream destination during this special week.
 You can also watch the fashion shows live online from the comfort of your hotel room.
 Check out the complete calendar of the fashion shows and register for the live viewing on the Milan Fashion Week website.